Beginning an Internal Investigation: The US Perspective

 Certain investigations may implicate the general counsel or other members of senior management in alleged misconduct.
 In that circumstance, the investigating attorneys should report to the board (or a designated member or committee of the board) or to a senior executive who has no involvement in the facts at issue and who does not report to any member of management whose conduct may be under review.

 The investigating attorneys should consult with the company’s records management department to preserve any hard-copy files, including those stored off-site in archives.
 The investigating attorney should also instruct the IT department to suspend any normal data destruction practices and to create and maintain a list of the relevant sources of data.
-Such sources may include documents maintained on the company’s servers and employees’ hard drives, emails saved on exchange servers, data held on employees’ home computers, and data saved on employees’ work-issued mobile devices.
-In recent years, regulators have been increasingly focused, not just on collecting and preserving email, but also on collecting and preserving text messages and other communications stored on mobile and other electronic devices.
-To the greatest extent possible, the company should take steps on its own to preserve this electronic data rather than relying on individual employees to preserve their own documents.
+Such sources may include documents maintained on the company’s servers and employees’ hard drives, emails saved on exchange servers, data held on employees’ home computers, and data saved on employees’ work-issued mobile and electronic devices – the collection of which may require additional considerations when employees have been furloughed or are working remotely.
+In recent years, regulators have been increasingly focused, not just on collecting and preserving email, but also on collecting and preserving text messages and other communications stored on mobile and other electronic devices.19 To the greatest extent possible, the company should take steps on its own to preserve this electronic data rather than relying on individual employees to preserve their own documents.
 The company should also take steps to prevent individuals from destroying or altering potentially relevant data.
-In some cases the facts will warrant proactive data capturing steps, including forensic images of employee laptops, desktops or mobile devices.
+In some cases the facts will warrant proactive data capturing steps, including forensic images of employees’ laptops, desktops or mobile devices.
 Document custodians should be designated as soon as the investigating attorneys reasonably believe such individuals may possess documents relevant to the investigation.
-Given the probable permanent increase in remote working, companies should also consider refreshing their bring-your-own-device (BYOD) policies.
-Increased reliance on personal devices can create problems regarding data retention and attorney–client privilege.
-Companies with BYOD policies that anticipate these concerns will find themselves better situated in the event of an investigation.

 It bears mention that sometimes the document collection process itself can come under scrutiny, particularly if authorities come to believe that relevant (and potentially damaging) documents may have been destroyed.
 In some extreme cases, someone with first-hand knowledge of the investigation may be called to provide sworn testimony in a deposition or in court.
 Attorneys should plan and document the collection process with this worst-case scenario in mind, and make clear to their clients the importance of treating the collection process – sometimes viewed as an administrative chore – with serious care and attention.

 Once preservation measures have been implemented, the investigation can turn its attention to the collection of documents.
 Almost all investigations require judgement calls to be made on the scope of which documents to collect and from whom, including whether the investigation can be accomplished in whole or in part through collection within the company or, instead, requires collection from third parties.
-Company policies (e.g., codes of conduct), data privacy regulations and local employment law also may impose limitations on the collection process.
-If the investigation contemplates the collection of personal health information, counsel should ensure that all data collection comports with the requirements of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-In such circumstances, counsel should take appropriate measures to safeguard personal health data, including assessing whether entering into a business associate contract is appropriate.
-By the same token, counsel should ensure that any other personally identifiable information (PII) collected as part of the investigation is similarly flagged during review and appropriately safeguarded.
+Company policies (e.g., codes of conduct) and local employment law also may impose limitations on the collection process.
+If the investigation contemplates the collection of personal health information, counsel should ensure that all data collection comports with the requirements of the Health Insurance Portability and Accountability Act of 1996.
+In such circumstances, counsel should take appropriate measures to safeguard personal health data, including assessing whether entering into a business associate contract is appropriate.20 By the same token, counsel should ensure that any other personally identifiable information collected as part of the investigation is similarly flagged during review and appropriately safeguarded.